Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 - Financial Stability: USAA’s stable financial strength is reflected by its A.M.
 Best A++ rating.

-- Exceptional Military Insurance Protection: It provides custom insurance coverage for active-duty military members, veterans, and their families.
+- Exceptional Military Protection: It provides custom insurance coverage for active-duty military members, veterans, and their families.

 - Military Discounts: They provide exclusive insurance discounts for the military, such as loyalty discounts.